-We were founded in 1814 and The Alfred Lodge No 340 is now celebrating 208 Years of happy Freemasonry in Oxford.
+Founded in 1814, the Alfred Lodge No 340 is now celebrating 210 Years of happy Freemasonry in Oxford.

-After a long interruption to due to COVID, our most recent Installation meeting was 1st February 2022.
+After a long interruption due to COVID and the pandemic, our most recent Installation meeting was February 2024.

 Welcome to Alfred Lodge No.340, the original Lodge in Oxfordshire.